PadraigValenti/3DPrintFailDetect/README.md

 ## The Algorithm

 The code is based off of a retrained resnet18 model that I trained on roughly 1500 images of both failed and successful prints.
-There are two classes, fail and not_fail.
-The Python script that you run uses an 'if' statement that when the class is fail and the model's confidence is over 60%, it prints a message into the terminal.
+There are two classes, fail and not_fail

 ## Running this project